gabesullice/deploykit/README.md

 # deploykit
 Ansible based Drupal deployment kit

+### Setup
+Before deploying, you will need to set up some site specific variables and host information.

+    cp hosts.example hosts

+Edit the hosts file and add any IP addresses for dev, staging, and/or production servers.

+Next, you will need to set up some variables used by the deploy scripts.
+For example, edit the dev.yml file.
+You will need to add variables like server users, site name, git repo, etc. Once you've done this, you will be able to deploy to that environment.
+No more set up is required.

 ### Basic Usage
 To set up a site, you will run the following from the ansible directory: